- 23/09/2023

 “Tatacoa” is believed to come from the Huila word “tataco,” which is said to refer to a type of rattlesnake found in the area.
 Rattlesnakes were and still are a part of the desert’s ecosystem, so watch your steps.

 Depending on your itinerary and pace, it will take you 2-5 hours to explore the Tatacoa desert.
-As it gets very hot in the Tatacoa Desert, we recommend to plan your visit for early morning or late afternoon.
-In case you would like to enjoy the sunset in the Red Desert, you should be there around 4 pm to allow enough time to explore the labyrinths without feeling rushed.
+As it gets very hot in the Tatacoa Desert, we recommend planning your visit for early morning or late afternoon.
+In case you would like to enjoy the sunset in the Red Desert, you should be there around 4 p.m. to allow enough time to explore the labyrinths without feeling rushed.

 While visiting the Tatacoa Desert, keep in mind that the terrain can be rugged, so comfortable footwear is a must.
 Additionally, be sure to bring enough water with you.
 While there are vendors at the viewpoints, you can expect higher prices there.
 It’s important to note that you won’t find any places to purchase water directly on the hiking trail.